TankerHQ/spec/concepts.md

 ### Tanker app

-An app is created in the <a href="https://dashboard.tanker.io">Tanker dashboard</a> and managed by its creator.
+An app is created using the [App management API](https://docs.tanker.io/latest/api/app-management/app-management/) and managed by its creator.
 Creating an app gives a *app secret* and an *app ID*.

 ### Trustchain